MorganSchmiedt/markdown/README.md

 Unordered list items start with a dash (`-`) followed by a space.

+Newlines can be inserted within a list item by starting the line with two spaces.

 Nested list items start with at least two spaces, followed by a dash and  another space.
 Only one unordered nested list is allowed.

 *Example*